gnunoe/design-patterns/README.md

 them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

+* Observer: defines a one-to-many dependencies between objects so that when one object changes state, all its dependants are notified and updated automatically

 ## Dependencies
 * gtest: included as submodule